mono0926/LicensePlist/README.md

 ![Run build tool plug-ins](Screenshots/run_build_tool_plugins.png)

-In case of build tool plugin, define all the settings in `license_plist.yml` in the root of your project.
+In the case of using the build tool plugin, define all the settings in `license_plist.yml` at the root of your project.

 `license_plist.yml` example:
 ```yml